IgorSteps/easypark/docs/Task1.2.md

 -   Useful information on the driver’s profile such as their space number, how long they’ve spent there and their total cost displayed front and centre in blocks, making for a simple UI

--   Making and viewing bookings is done using a simple calendar and google maps interface
+-   Making and viewing bookings is done using a simple calendar and Google Maps interface

 -   The occupancy of the car park is displayed using a gradually filling green bar with the metrics next to it